 You are welcome to use existing public libraries in your programming assignments (such as public classes for queues, trees, etc.) You may also look at operating systems code for public domain software such as Linux.
 Such activities qualify under approved collaboration practices, and you are welcome to take advantage of them.
 Note that you must cite and acknowledge those sources properly.
 Not doing so constitutes academic plagiarism, and will not be tolerated.

 We are very serious about not tolerating academic dishonesty.
-When I am able to establish that academic dishonesty has occurred, I generally assign the student in question a grade of "F" for the course and forward the particulars to the Undergraduate Program Director (UPD) for inclusion in the student's folder.
-If the student is a repeat offender, I ask that the UPD initiate proceedings to dismiss the student from the degree program.
+When we are able to establish that academic dishonesty has occurred, we generally assign the student in question a grade of "F" for the course and forward the particulars to the Undergraduate Program Director (UPD) for inclusion in the student's folder.
+If the student is a repeat offender, we ask that the UPD initiate proceedings to dismiss the student from the degree program.

 Intellectual dishonesty can end your career, and it is your responsibility to stay on the right side of the line.
 If you are not sure about something, ask.

-Let me also appeal to your better nature, and remind you of what you will miss out on if you engage in dishonest behavior.
+Let us also appeal to your better nature, and remind you of what you will miss out on if you engage in dishonest behavior.

 This is a demanding course, and computer science is a demanding major.
 A successful CS student will learn many skills that are in high demand on the job market.
-In this course, I hope you will learn to modify the Linux kernel---a very valuable skill.
+In this course, we hope you will learn to understand and modify modern OS kernels---a very valuable skill.